-You’ve probably seen the word “minimalism” all over social media.
-It typically means clean white rooms, empty shelves, and people who own exactly 33 items of clothing.
-And maybe you’ve also heard the phrase “simple living” and thought it sounded pretty similar.
+You’ve likely seen the term “minimalism” used all over social media.
+But what does that even mean?
+It typically means white rooms that are pristine, empty shelves, and people who own capsule wardrobes with exactly 33 items of clothing.
+And what about the phrase “simple living”?
+That sounds pretty similar.
 But are they the same thing?
-Not quite.
-While both ideas are about cutting back on the chaos of modern life, they go about it in different ways.
+Well, not exactly.
+Both ideas are about cutting back on the chaos and material things of modern life.
+But they go about it in different ways.

 What is minimalism?

-Minimalism is a lifestyle focused on owning as few things as possible.
-The idea is that too much stuff weighs you down, mentally, emotionally, and financially.
-When you own less, you have less to clean, less to worry about, and less clutter taking up space in your home and your mind.
+Minimalism as a lifestyle focuses on owning as few things as possible.
+The idea behind minimalism is that owning too much stuff weighs you down, mentally, emotionally, and financially.
+If you own less, there is less to clean and less to worry about.
+And of course, with less “stuff” there will always be less clutter taking up space in your home…and your mind.

-Minimalists often count their possessions, choose quality over quantity, and are very thoughtful about what they bring into their homes.
-Some minimalists have a capsule wardrobe…a small set of clothes that all mix and match.
-Others live in tiny houses or even go “off the grid.”
+People who live a minimalist lifestyle are picky about their possessions.
+Quality is more important than quantity, and they are very intentional about what comes into their homes.
+Some of them choose to have a capsule wardrobe.
+A capsule wardrobe includes a small number of individual items that all mix and match.
+Others opt to live in tiny houses or even go “off the grid” using solar energy and well water.

 What is simple living?

-Simple living is a broader idea.
-It’s less about how much you own and more about slowing down and focusing on what truly matters to you.
-People who practice simple living want their day-to-day life to feel calm, manageable, and meaningful, not rushed or overwhelming.
+Simple living doesn’t focus so much on how many things you own.
+It is more about slowing down and focusing on what is truly important to you.
+People who choose to live simply want their everyday life to feel calm, instead of rushed or overwhelming.

-Simple living might include cooking meals from scratch, spending more time in nature, cutting back on screen time, growing a garden, or choosing a slower-paced job over a high-stress career.
-It’s about stepping off the hamster wheel of “more, more, more” and asking: what do I actually need to be happy?
+Living simply is the way I’ve chosen to live.
+For me, simple living looks like cooking homemade meals from scratch, spending plenty of time in nature, cutting back on screen time, growing a garden, and choosing a slower-paced job over a high-stress one.
+It’s about stepping away from hustle culture and asking, “What do I actually need to be happy?”

-Someone who practices simple living might have a cozy, full home…including books stacked on shelves, kids’ art on the walls, and a well-worn kitchen table.
-Their life doesn’t look sparse.
-It just feels intentional.
+Someone who practices simple living might have a cozy, full home that includes books stacked on shelves, kids’ art on the walls, and a well-worn kitchen table.
+Their life doesn’t look empty or minimal.
+It’s just intentional.

 Where do they overlap?

-Both ideas push back against the idea that more stuff, more money, and more busyness automatically makes life better.
-Both encourage you to be intentional, meaning you make choices on purpose, instead of just going along with what everyone else is doing.
+Both lifestyles challenge the idea that having more stuff, making more money, and always being busy automatically make life better.
+Both lifestyles encourage you to be intentional.
+They are both about making choices on purpose, instead of just following the crowd.

-Many people practice a little of both.
-You might declutter your closet like a minimalist while also choosing to cook at home more and spend less time on social media, which is more of a simple living approach.
-There’s no rule that says you have to pick one.
+There are a lot of people who practice a little of both lifestyles.
+For example, you might declutter your closet like a minimalist.
+And you also may choose to cook at home more and spend less time on social media, which is more about living simply.
+No rule says you have to pick one.

 Which one is right for you?

-If you’re drawn to clean spaces, get stressed by clutter, and like the idea of owning only what you truly love, minimalism might click with you.
+Are you drawn to clean spaces?
+Do you get stressed by clutter, and like the idea of owning only what you truly love?
+Minimalism might work well for you.

-And honestly?
-The two go hand in hand for a lot of people.
+Honestly?
+The two go well together for a lot of people.
 You don’t need to be a “perfect minimalist” with an all-white apartment to benefit from owning a little less.
-And you don’t need to move to the countryside to live more simply.
+And you don’t need to move to the country to live more simply.

 A few questions to get you started

-- What in my life feels like “too much” right now?
+- What areas of my life feel like “too much” right now?

-- Do I feel more stressed by clutter or by a packed schedule?
+- Am I more stressed by clutter or by a packed schedule?

 - What would I do with an extra hour each day?